Wednesday, August 2, 2017

 August 1 – Weasel Poo Coffee

 We then drove for quite some time, descending lower and lower via the mountain switchbacks, and as our elevation dropped I could feel the heat beginning to rise.
-We noticed vast fields of coffee bushes on the sides of the road and down below in the valleys and soon arrived at a coffee farm.
+We noticed vast fields of coffee bushes on the roadsides and down below in the valleys and soon arrived at a coffee farm.
 But not just an ordinary coffee farm – this one was a weasel coffee farm.

 The guide walked us out into the field and showed us the two varieties of coffee they grew – Arabica and Robusta and explained how wild weasels like to climb the bushes and nibble on the ripest coffee beans.
 But their little digestive systems could only handle the juicy and soft outer skins, leaving the actual coffee beans undigested and expelled through their buts as coffee turds.
-Well, some enterprising coffee farmers learned that they could pick the beans out of the excrement, wash it, roast it, and sell it to idiotic, wealthy foreigners for ridiculous sums of money, claiming the weasel’s saliva, digestive juices, and natural anal hot press morphed the regular coffee beans into super coffee beans, adding flavor, but more importantly, a well-deserved sense of social snobbery for the drinker.
-The guide then took us to the main tourist centre where we saw the caged up weasels and bowls of bean poo showing the various stages, from raw poo to the separated beans, to the cleaned and roasted beans.
+Well, some enterprising coffee farmers learned that they could pick the beans out of the excrement, wash it, roast it, and sell it to idiotic, wealthy foreigners for ridiculous sums of money, claiming the weasel’s saliva, digestive juices, and natural anal hot press morphed the regular coffee beans into super coffee beans, adding flavor, but more importantly, a well-deserved feeling of social snobbery for the drinker.
+The guide then took us to the main tourist centre where we saw the caged up weasels and bowls of bean poo showing the various stages: coffee berries, raw poo/bean mixture, separated beans, cleaned and husked beans, roasted beans, and finally the actual ground weasel poo coffee.

 Our next stop was at the Lin An pagoda and, even though we have seen plenty of temples on this trip, this one was particularly impressive.
 Outside were many large wooden carvings, manicured gardens, and many natural trees and bushes being swarmed by dragonflies, butterflies and hummingbirds.
 Inside the relatively simple structure were three giant Buddhas, flanked on either side by two intricately carved, multi armed statues.
 There was also a monk inside the pagoda, chanting and periodically smashing a suspended log into a giant gong, producing a low frequency noise that rumbled the building.